PJ427/Election_Analysis/README.md

   - Diana DeGette who received 73.8% of the vote and 272,892 number of votes

 ## Challenge Overview
+After review of the Election Analysis the election commission requested additional data to complete the audit, what is:

+1. The voter turnout for each county
+2. The percentage of votes from each county out of the total count
+3. The county with the highest turnout

 ## Challenge Summary
+The Analysis of the couties indicate:

+- Voter turnout:
+  -"x" county had "xx" voters turnout for the election
+- County voter percentage:
+  - "xx"% from the county
+- County with the highest turnout
+  -"XX" had the highest turnout with "XXX" votes cast